jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 14 - Magic Items.md

 You can speak the carpet’s command word as an action to make the carpet hover and fly.
 It moves according to your spoken directions, provided that you are within 30 feet of it.

-Four sizes of [[carpet of flying]] exist.
+Four sizes of [[Carpet of Flying]] exist.
 The DM chooses the size of a given carpet or determines it randomly.

 | d100   | Size          | Capacity | Flying Speed |
 | ------ | ------------- | -------- | ------------ |